 In this section we also want you to detail the key milestones for your project.
 Expert reviewers and the research committee will review the milestones as part of the process of reviewing your proposal.
-In addition, should the project be funded, we will review progress of the project each year against these milestones to ensure that the programme is delivering its objectives and to help us work with you to make amendments as needed.
+In addition, should the project be funded, we will review progress of the project each year against these milestones before releasing the next year's funds.
 It is, therefore, crucial that your milestones are clear and achievable.

-Please ensure that milestones and timelines for your project match the Gantt chart provided in the next section.
+Please ensure that the milestones and timelines for your project match the Gantt chart provided in the next section.